 The program meets all the educational requirements for the Professional School Counselor Certificate, Level 5.
 By taking three courses per semester, the program can be completed in almost two years, but most students will take fewer courses and extend their programs to almost three years.
 The program considers students’ backgrounds and adds knowledge, skills, values, and professional practices, which will allow them to be employed in Georgia schools, to build upon their interests and experiences.

 The FVSU School Counselor Education program continues to produce proficient school counselors each year.
 A majority of our graduates are securing jobs within the school counseling profession after graduation.
 Some are also choosing to pursue further degrees, such as the Education Specialist degree and doctoral degrees in related fields.
 Some graduates are pursuing licensure as Licensed Professional Counselors while working in school systems or other behavioral health facilities.

 Data from the 2017-2018 academic term confirm the viability of our program:

 - Completion rate: 68%

 - Job placement rate: 75% of our recent graduates are working as school counselors or counseling-related positions.
 Another 25% are continuing employment in school systems until they obtain a school counseling position.

 These data confirm that the majority of students entering our program are completing the program, passing the certification exams, and obtaining employment as counselors.
 Our cohort model, quality instruction, and the low faculty to student ratio contribute to students’ success in the program.

-– Completed applications to the office of Graduate Studies are due by April 15th.
-Apply here: Graduate Application .
+- Completed applications to the office of Graduate Studies are due by April 15th.
+Application materials and criteria are here: Graduate Application .
 Please note that the required GPA is 2.75.

 - Before entering our program students must pass the GACE Program Admissions exams (basic skills tests in reading, writing, and math), or be exempt with SAT, GRE, or ACT scores.